What Is Individual Counseling and How Can It Help?

 Some benefits of individual counseling include the following:

-Emotional healing: Processing past trauma, identity struggles, and difficult experiences.
+Emotional healing: Processing grief, trauma, identity struggles, and past experiences that still echo in the present.

-Personal empowerment: Learning boundary-setting, communication skills, and coping strategies.
+Personal empowerment: Learning boundaries, communication skills, and tools for self-advocacy and resilience.

 Ongoing therapy can help you become aware of patterns and emotions you’ve overlooked, and provide clarity on why you may think or act a certain way.
 It can help you to navigate difficult experiences that still impact how you live your life years later and reach an understanding.
 You can challenge your own narrative to empower yourself in relationships with significant others, friends, family, or even colleagues.
-Therapy is not only helpful in the short term because it provides tools they can use for years to come.
+Therapy is not only helpful in the short term, therapy can also provide tools you can use for years to come.

 How to Get Started With Individual Counseling in Oregon & Washington